-Hancock enters his junior season in 2020 as the consensus top pitching prospect in college baseball.
-Make your way to Foley Field on Friday nights this season, and you’ll find a bevy of scouts equipped with radar guns and notepads.
+Hancock entered his junior season in 2020 as the consensus top pitching prospect in college baseball.
+Make your way to Foley Field on Friday nights, and you’d find a bevy of scouts equipped with radar guns and notepads.

 As a sophomore in 2019, Hancock emerged as UGA’s ace.
 He went 8-3 and posted a 1.99 ERA.
 That’s the best mark by a Georgia starter in more than 40 years.
 He also struck out 97 batters and walked just 18 in 90 1/3 innings.

 Here are just a few of his ridiculous outings in 2019: